Portland, Maine: Parks and recreation

-The city of Portland includes more than 700 acres of open space and public parks.
+The city of Portland includes more than 700 acres of open space and public parks, the most well-known of which are the Eastern Promenade, Western Promenade and Deering Oaks.
 The city and surrounding communities are linked by 70 miles of trails, both urban and wooded, maintained by the nonprofit Portland Trails.
 The Portland Parks Conservancy, which was established in 2019, is a nonprofit organization that raises money to support Portland's park system.
 In 2021, the Portland Parks Conservancy funded the establishment of the Portland Youth Corp.
 The Portland Youth Corp performs work in Portland's parks and residents between the ages of 14 and 16 can apply to participate in the paid program.

+Organic land care

 The city requires organic land care techniques be used on both public and private property.
 In 2018, the Portland City Council banned the use of synthetic pesticides.
 In 2020, the city received a $10,000 grant from Hannaford, Stonyfield Farm, and Osborn Organics to pay for soil tests and other start up costs of transitioning the heavily used Fox Field in Kennedy Park to an organic maintenance plan.